mihane-ichinose/mihane-anime-studio/README.md

 [Mihane Anime Studio - MAS](http://mihane.cc/)
 ## Version Features
+### Version 1.0.4
+#### 2020.04.07
+##### Due to non-standard git format previously (no git init), all commits before this version has been forced wiped...
+Apologies.
+- Improved the format of the searching result in carousel.
+- Add a new subpage for update log in the webpage.
 ### Beta 1.0.3
 #### 2019.08.06
 - New prompt interface: 'Sweet Alert' has been added to the webpage.